-Results show a clear and reliable EEG signal (Fig. 3), as can be seen from the processed raw data and the EEG frequency spectrum.
+Results show a clear and reliable EEG signal (see Figure below), as can be seen from the processed raw data and the EEG frequency spectrum.

-Although a slight reduction in activity during cognitive processing was seen during water immersion, neither N200 amplitude (Fig. 4) nor latency (Fig. 5) showed any statistical difference between the WET and DRY condition.
+Although a slight reduction in activity during cognitive processing was seen during water immersion, neither N200 amplitude (left Figure below) nor latency (right Figure below) showed any statistical difference between the WET and DRY condition.

 Therefore, this study could not show that water immersion has an impact on the N200-latency and amplitude, which might explain previously reported results.
 Also, unlike reported by Dalecki et al. (2013), subjects did not show a delay in their reaction times.
 Further studies are therefore needed in order to examine the effect of water immersion on cognitive processing and the underlying processes for the inverse relationship of task complexity and reaction times.